National Museum of Natural History, France: Gallery of Mineralogy and Geology

 The Gallery of Mineralogy, looking across the formal garden and close to the Gallery of Evolution, was constructed between 1833 and 1837 by Charles Rohault de Fleury in a neoclassical style, with two porticos of Doric columns.
-Directly in front is the rose garden, renewed in 1990 with 170 types of European roses, as well as a Styphnolobium japonicum or Japanese pagoda tree, planted there by Bernard de Jussieu in 1747.
+Directly in front is the rose garden, renewed in 1990 with 170 types of European roses, as well as a Japanese pagoda tree (Styphnolobium japonicum), planted there by Bernard de Jussieu in 1747.

 The gallery contains over 600,000 stones and fossils.
-It is particularly known for its collection of giant crystals, including colourful examples of azurite, Tourmaline (Rubelite), Malachite and Ammonite.
+It is particularly known for its collection of giant crystals, including colourful examples of azurite, tourmaline (rubelite), malachite and ammonite.
 Other displays include the jars and vestiges of the original royal apothecary of Louis XIV, and three Florentine marble marquetry tables from the palace of Cardinal Mazarin.

-The gallery also contains a large collection of meteorites, gathered from around the world.
-These include a large fragment of Canyon Diablo meteorite, a piece of an asteroid which fell in Arizona about 550,000 years ago, and created the Meteor crater.
-It weighs 360 kilograms (970 pounds).
+The gallery also contains a large collection of meteorites which have been gathered from around the world.
+This includes a large fragment of Canyon Diablo meteorite, a piece of an asteroid which landed on Earth about 550,000 years ago and created the Meteor Crater in Arizona.
+It weighs 360 kg.